CHRISTMAS IN THE 80S

 I was in my teens in the first half of the 80s, and I was allowed a glass of wine at the dinner table as a treat.
 It was a very different story when I finally reached the legal age for drinking.
 For Christmas 1984, I don't think I actually made it to the dinner table after my friends helped me develop a taste for scrumpy cider on Christmas Eve.

 Christmas pudding was a special treat, although before we could afford to buy a microwave, you would have to boil it in a saucepan for half a day before it became edible - the same thing applied to the sprouts, too.
 At some point in the 80s, my Dad bought a Microwave for my Mum as a wedding anniversary present.
 Can you imagine the delight on her face?
 Hmm, I think not.

 Nobody had a clue how to use a microwave in those days, and the first year my Mum tried to cook the Christmas pudding in one, became the first year nobody ate Christmas pudding.
-Just a couple of minutes too long had turned her glorious pudding into something that resembled a sad-looking version of Ayers rock, and it had the same texture, too.
+Just a couple of minutes too long and her glorious pudding had turned into something that resembled a sad-looking version of Ayers rock, and it had the same texture, too.

 A cheese and pineapple hedgehog

 By the evening, my Dad was itching to light up one of the cigars that my Mum had bought him and put his feet up on the sofa.
 He'd had to refrain from smoking all day and be on his best behaviour around his parents and the in-laws.
 At around 7pm, he made a polite suggestion that maybe it was time for them to go home.
 Half an hour later and they were still here, and he was now starting to be less polite!
 Finally, by 8 o clock he had managed to bung them into the car and drive them all back home.